 Intensify the fight against leprosy by demonstrating the feasibility of an innovative approach toward zero transmission of leprosy in several sites across Asia, Africa and Latin America; and by continuing to provide free multidrug therapy (MDT) to all leprosy patients through WHO by 2020.

-By 2017, launch a digital health strategy, including key publications providing sector guidance on policy and programmatic implementation when incorporating information communication technology (ICT)/digital health in low and middle-income countries (LMICs).
+By 2017, provide recommendations on developing digital health strategies for the sector, including key publications to give guidance on policy and programmatic implementation when incorporating information communication technology (ICT)/digital health in low and middle-income countries (LMICs)1.

 Pioneer “Targeted Parasite Elimination” in Namibia to build the knowledge to shrink the malaria map by 2018.